ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-16-FancyBear.md

 We were **extremely shocked** to see the same C2 server IP address `203.161.50[.]145`, attributed with medium-confidence to *FancyBear* by the [Ukranian CERT](https://cert.gov.ua/article/6281123) on **25th October 2024**.
 Thankfully, although it took nearly two years, *FancyBear* made the mistake of exposing their operation from this same server.

 Defenders and Intelligence analysts are often reminded of the volatility of IP addresses with the **Pyramid of Pain**.
-This conceptual framework categorizes indicators based on the difficulty ("pain") they cause attackers to alter.
+This conceptual framework created by [David J. Bianco](https://www.sans.org/profiles/david-bianco) that categorizes indicators based on the difficulty ("pain") they cause attackers to alter.
 Ranging from trivial to change (bottom: Hash Values, IP Addresses) to highly difficult (top: TTPs), it helps security teams focus on high-impact detections:

 [![1](/assets/images/fancy/3.jpg){: .align-center .img-border}](/assets/images/muddy/3.jpg)
 <p class="figure-caption">Pyramid of Pain - ref.
-AttackIQ</p>
+David J. Bianco</p>

 In this case, such frameworks didn't apply in practice, *FancyBear* continued to operate from the same server that was publicly attributed to *FancyBear* over **500 days ago**.